 When natural gas demand started to rise, Mexico was able to produce enough gas to supply all sectors.
-For instance, in 1999, natural gas supply was 29.4 Million tonnes oil equivalent (Mtoe) and the demand was 29.1 Mtoe.
+For instance, in 1999, the natural gas supply was 29.4 Million tonnes of oil equivalent (Mtoe) and the demand was 29.1 Mtoe.
 However, production did not increase at the same pace.

 Mexico started to import natural gas, especially to supply the power sector.
 By 2009 natural gas imports rose to 10.8 Mtoe, just under 20% of national consumption, and by 2017, imports grew to more than half of Mexican total consumption.